 Becoming a competent writer is a critical component of professional development, and writing is an integral part of students' academic work at Erikson.
-Students enter Erikson's degree and certificate programs with different levels of experience with academic writing.
-The Academic Success Center (ASC) provides writing and study skill support for all on campus and online students.
-The Center consists of three components: the ASC web site; on campus and virtual writing centers; and The Pick Writing Program, which provides individual and small group writing support to students.
+Students enter Erikson's degree programs with different levels of experience with academic writing.
+The Academic Success Center (ASC) provides writing and study skill support for all on campus and online master's students.

+The Center consists of four components: